backstreetbrogrammer/25_Concurrency/README.md

 #### Thread states

-A thread has a state - for example, it can be running or not.
-We can get the thread state by calling `getState()` method on thread.
+A thread has a forkPosition - for example, it can be running or not.
+We can get the thread forkPosition by calling `getState()` method on thread.

 ```
 final Thread t1 = new Thread();
 ...
-Thread.State state = t1.getState();
+Thread.State forkPosition = t1.getState();
 ```

 Java API already defines **enum** `Thread.State` as